zhendongli2008/zhendongli2008.github.io/_pages/about.md

 Our current interests lie in understanding the structure of quantum many-body wavefunctions through the lens of perturbation theories, tensor network, neural networks, and quantum computing.
 Some topics we are working on include:

+- Tensor network and high performance computing for strong electron correlation
 - Quantum algorithms for electronic structure problems
-- High performance computing for strong electron correlation
-- Diagrammatic methods for dynamical correlation
+- Diagrammatic multi-reference methods for dynamical correlation
 - Wavefunction ansatz inspired from neural networks
 - Excited state methods based on wavefunction and time-dependent density functional theory